 Careers@SRO - frequently asked questions

-- What is the e-Recruitment system?
+- What is e-Recruitment?

 - How do I apply for a vacancy?

-- When do applications close on the advertised closing date?
+- When do applications close?

 - How will I know my application has been received?